 - The task of copywriters is to produce clear and engaging copies for different channels of advertising that a company/ brand is using to market its products and services.

 - An ad copy does not have scope for unnecessary words.
 The copywriter’s job is to convey the message effectively through limited text.

-- A clear CTA is one of the most essential parts of copywriting.
+- A clear CTA is one of the essential parts of copywriting.
 It encourages the reader to take action.

 - Before you publish the completed draft, review it, list the negatives and make changes accordingly.